WORCK Short Term Scientific Missions

-- They must have a minimum duration of 5 days and a maximum duration of 90 days.
+- They must have a minimum duration of 5 calendar days (including travel) and a maximum duration of 90 days.

-- STSMs need to be carried out in their entirety within a single grant period (from 1 May to 30 April) and always within the Action’s duration (16 September 2019 – 15 September 2023).
+- STSMs need to be carried out in their entirety within a single grant period and always within the action’s duration (16 September 2019 – 15 September 2023).

-In order to apply, the applicant must belong to an institution located in a participating COST Full Member/COST Cooperating Member, an Action MC Observer from NNC, or located in an Approved European RTD Organisation.
-Participants affiliated to institutions from outside the scope of that list may host STSM researchers from European COST countries, but may not apply for STSMs themselves.
+In order to apply, the applicant must be a person affiliated to an institution located in a participating COST Full Member/COST Cooperating Member, an Action MC Observer from NNC, or located in an Approved European RTD Organisation.
+Researchers affiliated to institutions from outside the scope of this list may host STSM researchers from European COST countries, but may not apply for STSMs themselves.